vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.1.2 =
+* add an css-class on the listing of image-sizes

 = 1.1.1 =
 * bugfix change use of mime_content_type() to wp_check_filetype() - it seems on some servers mime_content_type() is undefined